Scrub Up With Your Favorite Cuppa – Vanilla Coffee Soap

 ¼ cup used coffee grounds

 How to Make Vanilla Coffee Soap:

 1. Prepare a square silicone soap mold by cleaning, drying, and spritzing with rubbing alcohol.
-Then carefully slice 1 pound of shea butter soap base into cubes that are approximately ½” to 1” in size using a soap knife.
+Then, carefully slice 1 pound of shea butter soap base into cubes approximately ½” to 1” in size using a soap knife.

 2. Scoop the sliced shea butter soap base into a large glass measuring cup for safe melting and easy pouring.
-Place it in the microwave and melt the soap base in 30 seconds intervals, stirring intermittently to avoid burning.
+Place it in the microwave and melt the soap base in 30-second intervals, stirring intermittently to avoid burning.

 4. Working quickly, pour the vanilla coffee soap into the prepared square silicone mold before the soap begins to harden.
 Carefully distribute evenly between 4 to 5 sections, avoiding overflow.

 5. If needed, spritz with rubbing alcohol to remove bubbles in the soap.
 Allow coffee soap to cool in the mold for one to two hours or until solid before removing.

 - 1 lb shea butter melt and pour soap base

 - ¼ cup used coffee grounds